Ecommerce-opensouce-project/auth-webapp/README.md

-# login-webapp
+# auth-webapp
-this is login front end app build on react framework
+this is login and register front end app build on react framework